 Prize Award eligibility is conditional upon authorization for employment in the United States, or otherwise eligible to receive payment under state and federal laws.

-A panel of distinguished musicians, conductors, and collegiate educators will serve as jurors for the preliminary round.
-Based on recordings submitted, jurors will select the overall top six (6) applicants via a blind adjudication process to compete at a public event held as part of An Appalachian Summer Festival’s 2022 season.
-In the event that one of the finalists selected cannot compete in the final round, two (2) alternates will be named.
+A panel of distinguished musicians, conductors, and collegiate educators serve as jurors for the preliminary round.
+Based on recordings submitted, jurors select the overall top six (6) applicants via a blind adjudication process to compete at a public event held as part of An Appalachian Summer Festival’s 2023 season.
+In the event that one of the finalists selected cannot compete in the final round, two (2) alternates are named.

 In the final live round of the competition, a panel of prominent symphony conductors will select a First Place, Second Place and Third Place Winner.
 The decision of the judges is final.
 In addition, the competition audience will select an “Audience Choice Award Winner.”